A podcast about all things mortal from The Order of the Good Death.

 Fantastic Funerary Failures

 Cremation and burial are all well and good, but why aren’t our dead bodies electroplated or cemented?
-In our first episode of Death in the Afternoon– Season Two, we’re talking about the ridiculous funerary innovations that succeeded (see: the death-defying green parks of Hollywood) and the ridiculous funerary innovations that… didn’t (see: coffin torpedoes.)
+In our first episode of season two, we’re talking about the ridiculous funerary innovations that succeeded (see: the death-defying green parks of Hollywood) and the ridiculous funerary innovations that… didn’t (see: coffin torpedoes.)
 Welcome back, deathlings.

 The Least Worst Death